Will Electricity Prices Go Down in 2026? | Solar.com

 Please enter a valid zip code.

-After the largest one-year spike in electricity prices in 40 years, many homeowners are feeling the impact of high electricity bills and wondering if electricity prices will go down in 2023.
+After several years of fast-rising electricity rates, many homeowners are feeling the pain of high electricity bills and wondering if utility rates will go down in 2026.

 We’ll put it this way: Don’t hold your breath for electricity prices to drop.